 Issuance of certificate.
 The executive officer shall provide each complying oxygen blender with a certificate of registration compliance no later than June 30.
 The certification shall be effective from no later than July 1, through June 30 of the following year.
 The certification shall constitute the oxygen blender's certification pursuant to Health and Safety Code section 43026.

 Submittal of updated information.
-Any oxygen blender must submit updated registration information to the executive officer at the address identified in section (g)(1)(A) within 30 days of any occasion when the registration information previously supplied becomes incomplete or inaccurate.
+Any oxygen blender must submit updated registration information to CARB’s Fuels Blender & Distributor Certifications website: air.arb.ca.gov/FuelsCertifications within 30 days of any occasion when the registration information previously supplied becomes incomplete or inaccurate.

 * * * *